SaveToGooglePhotos/SaveToGooglePhotos/README.md

     <li>To assist us in analyzing how our Service is used.</li>
 </ul>

-<p>We want to inform our Service users that these third parties have access to your Personal Information.
-The reason is to perform the tasks assigned to them on our behalf.
-However, they are obligated not to disclose or use the information for any other purpose.</p>
+<p>We want to inform our Service users that these no one has access to any identifiable information.</p>

 <h2>Security</h2>